Stanford prison experiment: Interpretation and reproducibility of results

 According to Zimbardo's interpretation of the SPE, it demonstrated that the simulated-prison situation, rather than individual personality traits, caused the participants' behavior.
 Using this situational attribution, the results are compatible with those of the Milgram experiment, where participants complied with orders to administer seemingly dangerous and potentially lethal electric shocks to a shill.
-Others have posited that the guards assumed leadership roles due to encouragement from researchers rather than conforming to the situation.
+Others have posited that the guards assumed aggressive roles due to encouragement from researchers rather than conforming to the situation.

-Conclusions and observations drawn by the experimenters were largely subjective and anecdotal, and the experiment is practically impossible for other researchers to accurately reproduce.
+Conclusions and observations drawn by the experimenters were largely subjective and anecdotal, and the experiment is practically impossible for other researchers to reproduce accurately.
 In 1973, Erich Fromm argued, as only a third of the guards displayed sadistic behaviors, SPE is more accurately an example of how a situation cannot influence a person's behavior.
 He states that there were generalizations in the experiment's results and argued that the personality of an individual does affect behavior when imprisoned.
 This ran counter to the study's conclusion that the prison situation itself controls the individual's behavior.
 Fromm also argued that the methods employed to screen participants could not determine the amount of sadism in the subjects.

 The experiment has also been used to illustrate cognitive dissonance theory and the power of authority.

-Participants' behavior may have been shaped by knowing that they were watched (Hawthorne effect).
-Instead of being restrained by fear of an observer, guards may have behaved more aggressively when supervisors observing them did not step in to restrain them.